shrinerb/shrine/doc/design.md

 attacher.record.image_data #=> "{\"storage\":\"store\",\"id\":\"ksdf02lr9sf3la.jpg\",\"metadata\":{...}}"
 ```

+Above a file is assigned by the attacher, which "caches" (uploads) the file to
+the temporary storage.
+The cached file is then "promoted" (uploaded) to
+permanent storage.
+Behind the scenes a cached `Shrine::UploadedFile` is given
+to `Shrine#upload`, which works because `Shrine::UploadedFile` is an IO-like
+object.
+After both caching and promoting the data hash of the uploaded file is
+assigned to the record's column as JSON.

 ## `Shrine::Attachment`

+`Shrine::Attachment` is the highest level of abstraction.
+A
-A `Shrine::Attachment` module exposes the attacher for an attachment through
+`Shrine::Attachment` module exposes the `Shrine::Attacher` object through the
-the record.
+model instance.
 The `Shrine::Attachment` class is a sublcass of `Module`, which
 means that an instance of `Shrine::Attachment` is a module:

 ```rb